rapid7/insightconnect-plugins/recorded_future/help.md

 #### Search URLs

-This action this action is used to search for data related to URLs.
+This action is used to search for data related to URLs.

 ##### Input